Breast Health & Thermography

 What distinguished thermography at Center for Health and Healing?

-At CHH, we adhere to the American Academy of Thermology (AAT) guidelines for technique and resolution.
+At CHH, we adhere to the American Academy of Thermology (AAT) guidelines for technique, assessment and resolution.
 These guidelines are internationally peer reviewed and they are the strictest, most comprehensive guidelines in thermography.
 The quality of the images is the highest at CHH and a full thermogram includes:

-Gray scale images for identifying certain thermovascular patterns associated with increased or decreased risk
+• Gray scale images for identifying certain thermovascular patterns associated with increased or decreased suspicion

-Comparison for symmetry of various areas on each breast.
+• Comparison for symmetry of various areas on each breast.
 Right/left symmetry is the most important criteria for assessing breast health.
-Suspect areas are outlined and their temperature precisely measured at thermal resolution of at least 0.1C) and are compared in order to assess risk level.
+Suspect areas are outlined and their temperature precisely measured at thermal resolution of at least 0.1C) and are compared in order to assess level of suspicion.
 Specific temperatures over the breasts are measured, recorders and analyzed for significance.

-Use of the internationally recognized (numerical) thermobiological (TH) risk rating system, in which the thermographic risk assessment ranges from lowest risk of TH 1 to highest risk of level of TH 5.
+• Use of the internationally recognized (numerical) thermobiological (TH) rating system, in which the thermographic assessment ranges from normal of TH 1 to high index of suspicion of TH 5.
 The different thermobiological risk ratings are statistically associated with different risk levels

 Next steps may include taking action towards improving breast health, as well as the possibility of pursuing other imaging services including: mammography, ultrasound, MRI or PET scan.
-Even though the thermographic image is used for risk assessment, an image suggestive of high risk could be an indicator of a problem coming on and closer monitoring might be warranted.
+Even though the thermographic image can be used for health assessment, an image suggestive of high suspicion could be an indicator of a problem coming on and closer monitoring might be warranted.

 Is there a choice of scans?

 The full scan consists of 9 thermal images followed by a cold challenge.
 Another 9 images are then taken.
 Both types of imaging allow a baseline image for monitoring future changes.
-In a cold challenge test, the hands are placed in cold water for a minute.
+In a cold challenge test, hands are placed in cold water for a minute.
 There is a reflex cooling of the body's skin in response to the cooling of the hands.
-Cancer and inflammation tend to ignore the brain's orders to cool thus staying warm while the surrounding areas cool.
+Abnormal tissues tend to ignore the brain's orders to cool thus staying warm while the surrounding areas cool.
 A failed cold challenge is not proof of malignancy but raises our level of suspicion.

 $275